khl4git/pyscript-password-generator/README.md

 # pyscript-password-generator
-This is a self contained one page html password generator with Python's 'pyscript' and 'secrets' libraries
+This is a self contained one page html password generator using Python's 'pyscript' and 'secrets' libraries

 Password's types
 -Alphanumeric  (minimum length of 10)